antiwork/.github/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

-### What

-Replace this with a description of the changes that you are making.
-To help reviewers easily understand the changes, please add before/after screenshots or a short demo video recording of the feature/bugfix here.

-Figma:

-Notion:

-### Why

-Replace this with the intention behind these changes.

-### Checklist
+**What**

+- [ ] Atomic change #1
-- [ ] I have linked to Figma if there's a corresponding design
+- [ ] Atomic change #2

+**Why**

+- Reason 1 for this change
+- Reason 2 for this change

+Don't forget to:

-- [ ] I have linked to Notion if there's a corresponding scope
+- [ ] I have self-reviewed the changes and have added explanatory comments as needed, to save my reviewer as much time as possible
+- [ ] List any post-deploy tasks that should be completed (e.g., scripts that need to be run) upon deployment
-- [ ] I have done my best to save my reader(s) time/energy
+- [ ] Customize the card completely to save others time/energy

-(Remove this section and anything else that isn't essential.)